muehlemann-popp/gcp-secrets-disabler-action/README.md

         with:
           gcp-credentials: ${{ secrets.GCP_SA_KEY }}
           project-id: 'your-gcp-project-id'
+          gcp-region: 'europe-west6'
+          python-version: '3.12'  # Optional, this is the default
           dry-run: true  # Set to false to actually disable old versions
           save-data: false

 ```

 ## Security Notes